-To shed light on this debate, we explored effects of likelihood-of-mention in two different dimensions: (i) on the production and choice of referring expression and (ii) the acoustic duration of referring expressions.
+To shed light on the debate regarding the relation between predictability and referential form, we explored effects of likelihood-of-mention in two different dimensions: (i) on the production and choice of referring expression and (ii) the acoustic duration of referring expressions.
 As a starting point, we investigated pronoun interpretation: When given a pronoun, how do people interpret it (Experiment 1)?
-Then, in Experiment 2 we investigate how pronoun interpretation compares to pronoun production, i.e., in a production task, when do people opt to use pronouns rather than names or other referring expressions?
+Then, in Experiment 2 we investigated how pronoun interpretation compares to pronoun production, i.e., in a production task, when do people opt to use pronouns rather than names or other referring expressions?
 Crucially, we also probed which referents participants choose to talk about, thereby obtaining a measure of how predictable different referents are.